 Shanghai ICE Information Technology Co., Ltd. ("Shanghai ICE") was acquired by Changyou in 2010.
-In the fourth quarter of 2015, Runa Pi and Rong Qi, who each held a 50% equity interest in Shanghai ICE, transferred all of their equity interests in Shanghai ICE to Gamease.
-As of December 31, 2015, the registered capital of Shanghai ICE was \$1.2 million and Gamease held a 100% interest in this entity.
+As of December 31, 2016, the registered capital of Shanghai ICE was \$1.2 million and Gamease held a 100% interest in this entity.

 Wuhan Baina Information